18.03.26 – 20.03.26, Research Days 2026, Play

 Jerry Galle, Life as matter that choosesresearch presentationAgendaOnderzoekThis film conjures up futuristic beings and landscapes that blur the line between the real and the unreal.
 Sound, image and text offer a meditation on plastic and electronic waste and its possible anticipative role in evolution.
 Adopting a pseudo-documentary style, the work draws connections between the growth of intelligence and that of new forms of life.

-Crip Earth (Re)Generation seeks to nurture and explore relations of repair at the crossroads of artistic practice, disability and our connection to the land.
-The project is led by artist, researcher, dramaturg and lecturer Bauke Lievens in collaboration with a team of artistic co-researchers Khadija El Kharraz Alami, Kopano Maroga, Louis Vanhaverbeke, Peter Aers, Tineke De Meyer and Tumba Kiambi.
+Crip Earth (Re)Generation is an initiative of The Circus Dialogues (continued), an artistic research project at KASK & Conservatorium funded by the HOGENT Arts Research Fund.
+The project is led by dramaturg, performance maker and lecturer Bauke Lievens in collaboration with a team of co-researchers: Khadija El Kharraz Alami, Kopano Maroga, Louis Vanhaverbeke, Peter Aers, Tineke De Meyer en Tumba Kiambi.

-(concept) Tineke De Meyer & Bauke Lievens
+(Concept & text) Bauke Lievens

-(text) Tineke De Meyer
+(Partner in development & text) Tineke De Meyer

-(voice) Dolores Bouckaert
+(Voice) Dolores Bouckaert

-(outside ears) Khadija El Kharraz Alami & Louis Vanhaverbeke
+(Outside ears) Khadija El Kharraz Alami, Louis Vanhaverbeke

 Hannes Verhoustraete, Kumail Syed, Montage as methodresearch presentationAgendaOnderzoekMontage is often regarded as a stage in the making of a film.
 But what if montage were not a separate step, rather a continuous practice, and not only in cinema but in any medium?
 The simple proposition of this project is to consider as montage even the most preliminary acts of bringing together images, colors, fragments of music, sounds, texts, or people.
 It is there and then that a composition, a rhythm, a palette, a form is already proposed.
 The exercise is to give form to ideas from the get-go, to approach even the urgencies of our world from a formal level.
 Montage as Method is concerned with artistic practice as well as pedagogy, developing both feedback and work methods that open space for the unknown throughout the creative process.